-The Commission is obligated under a non-cancelable operating lease for office facilities.
+The Commission is obligated under an operating lease for office facilities.
 The 21-month facility lease commenced on October 1, 2018 and expired on June 30, 2020.
-The lease will continue on a month-to-month basis until either party gives notice to cancel.
-The lease calls for monthly payments in the amount of \$1,801, with an increase rate of 3% beginning July 2019.
-Rent expense was \$25,680 for the year ended June 30, 2020.
+The lease contains a provision whereby it automatically renews for a one-year period with a 3% increase in rent unless a three month notice to vacate is given.
+The lease calls for monthly payments in the amount of \$2,140.
+Rent expense was \$25,680 for the year ended June 30, 2021.